 SSH credentials are set on device level (or above).
 On the PRTG device you want to use the SSH sensors on, open the Settings tab and go to section Inherit Credentials for Linux/Solaris/macOS (SSH/WBEM) Systems.
 You can either Login via Password or Login via Private Key.

 Note: When using a private key, it has to be in OpenSSH RSA format and may not be encrypted.

-- you have already generated an RSA Private Key (which currently exists in .ppk format) and
+- You have already generated an RSA Private Key (which currently exists in .ppk format).

-- there already exists a responding public key on the target system (usually in the user’s /.ssh/authorized_keys file).
+- A corresponding public key already exists on the target system (usually in the user’s /.ssh/authorized_keys file).

 Note: If you do not yet have a private/public key pair for your systems, you can use PuttyGen to generate such keys as well, but this article will not explain how to do this.